VenturaNotes/Knowledge/Neuroscience/Biology/Urry, Cain, et. al./(Home Page) Campbell Biology by Urry, Cain, et al..md

 			- Plants take up chemicals from the [[soil]] and [[air]]
 - “Moving, growing, reproducing, and the various cellular activities of life are [[work]], and work requires [[energy]].” ([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=QGZKKR6V))
 - “input of energy, primarily from the sun, and the transformation of energy from one form to another make life possible” ([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=NGFEZPW4))
-- “When a plant’s leaves absorb sunlight in the process of photosynthesis, molecules within the leaves convert the energy of sunlight to the chemical energy of food, such as [[sugars]].”([Urry et al., 2020, p.
+- “When a plant's leaves absorb sunlight in the process of photosynthesis, molecules within the leaves convert the energy of sunlight to the chemical energy of food, such as [[sugars]].”([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=9RQT9JAB))
 - “chemical energy in the food molecules is then passed along from plants and other photosynthetic organisms ([[Producer|producers]]) to [[Consumer|consumers]]” ([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=I7UWL88N))
 	- “[[consumer]] is an organism that feeds on other organisms or their remains.” ([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=KYFMMZIP))
 - “When an organism uses chemical energy to perform [[work]], such as muscle contraction or cell division, some of that energy is lost to the surroundings as [[heat]].” ([Urry et al., 2020, p.
 55](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=58&annotation=BLB4R6DZ))